scao53/shiyacao.github.io/_pages/disability-etiquette.md

 ## Basic Principles of Disability Etiquette

-> This section draws from the [Disability Etiquette](https://www.easterseals.com/support-and-education/facts-about-disability/disability-etiquette.html) and [Invisible Disability and Etiquette](https://www.disabled-world.com/disability/types/invisible/manners.php#:~:text=If%20you%20are%20aware%20that,a%20form%20of%20invisible%20disability).
+> This section draws from [Disability Etiquette](https://www.easterseals.com/support-and-education/facts-about-disability/disability-etiquette.html) and [Invisible Disability and Etiquette](https://www.disabled-world.com/disability/types/invisible/manners.php#:~:text=If%20you%20are%20aware%20that,a%20form%20of%20invisible%20disability).

 * If you would like to help a disabled person, ask if they need it, and listen to any instructions the person may want to give.
 * Be considerate of the extra time it might take a disabled person to get things done or said.
 Let the person set the pace in walking and talking.